Leasehold in Thailand

 Lease term and registration of the lease agreement

-A lease (rental) agreement exceeding 3 years must be registered with the local land office to be enforceable over 3 years.
-The lease must in any case be registered with the land department within 3 years of signing and beginning of the agreement.
-Under the civil and commercial code the maximum lease term shall not be over 30 years.
+A lease (tenancy rental) agreement exceeding 3 years must be registered with the local land office to be enforceable over 3 years.
+The lease contract must in any case be registered with the Thailand Land Department within 3 years of signing and beginning of the tenancy.
+Under the civil and commercial code the maximum lease term in the agreement shall not be over 30 years.
 Any longer term in the contract to lease shall automatically be reduced back to 30 years (section 540).
-Also pre-signed or pre-agreed lease renewals are not accepted under Thai law and any agreed consecutive lease terms shall be deemed as part of one lease and reduced to 30 years (section 546).
-A lease may only be renewed upon expiration of the lease but it must not exceed thirty years from the time of renewal.
+Also pre-signed or pre-agreed lease renewals are not accepted under Thai law and any agreed consecutive lease terms shall be deemed as part of one lease agreement and reduced to 30 years (section 546).
+A lease may only be renewed upon expiration of the initial lease agreement term but it must/ cannot exceed thirty years from the time of renewal.

 Legal aspects of lease and rental in Thailand